-What’s really very good about Thailand is that, despite the fact that I made some very last minute bookings, I ended up paying the same prices that I paid months before, for both, a newly booked hotel in Chiang Rai and a flight from Chiang Rai to Bangkok.
+What’s really very good about Thailand is that, despite the fact that I made some very last minute bookings, I ended up paying the same prices that I had paid months before, for both, my newly booked hotel in Chiang Rai and my flight from Chiang Rai to Bangkok.
 I was sad because I was going to miss Krabi, but it really made no sense to go there.
 The weather was absolutely superb in the northern part of Thailand.

 Chiang Rai is 860km north of Bangkok and around 200km north-east of Chiang Mai.
 The Golden Triangle, the point where borders of Thailand, Laos and Myanmar meet, is 55km north-east of the city.
 Chiang Rai was established in 1262, as the capital city in the reign of King Mangrai.
 The Mae Kok River runs along Chiang Rai’s north side and joins the Mekong River some 40km north-east of the city.